whitepineblog/whitepineblog.github.io/src/contents/articles/2015-02-08-turing/index.md

 template: article.jade
 ---

-Alan Turing, the mathematician who thought of the the universal machine.
+Alan Turing, the mathematician who thought of the universal machine.
 One that could be made and programmed to do a variety of tasks and then one day even be able to think.

 <span class="more"></span>